Wall Street shrugs, stocks rise even as Trump won't concede

 Now, more than a week after Election Day, President Donald Trump and his allies are challenging the results in a number of states that gave Joe Biden enough Electoral College votes to claim victory.

-And yet the S&P 500 has shot up more than 8% this month, as of Thursday, to the edge of its record high.
+And yet the S&P 500 has shot up more than 9% this month and closed Friday at a record high.
 While Trump has leveled unsubstantiated claims of widespread voter fraud, professional investors don't see the president's tweets and legal actions ultimately changing the results.

 “I’m a pretty conservative guy, and I’ve come to believe that Biden is going to be our president,” said Barry James, portfolio manager with James Investment Research in Ohio.
 “It’s just seemingly impossible that it would be anything other than that.”